 The Easter Egger became popular among backyard poultry keepers and small-scale farmers because of its friendly personality, good egg-laying abilities, and adaptability to different climates.
 Today, this breed can be found all over the world and are a favorite among many chicken enthusiasts.

-My Pet Chicken offer these Easter Egger chickens for sale.
+My Pet Chicken offers these Easter Egger chickens for sale:

 Easter Eggers have friendly, curious, and active personalities.
 They are typically docile and easy to handle, which makes them a good choice for families with children or beginner chicken keepers.